Breaking the accuracy-resource dilemma: a lightweight adaptive video inference enhancement: METHODOLOGY

 where $\boldsymbol{\mu}_i(y_i)$ denotes the fuzzy-result vector of the $i$-th output variable, and $l_i$ denotes the total number of fuzzy subsets defined within the $i$-th output variable.

-(2) Fuzzy Rules and Inference: Fuzzy rules serve as control heuristics derived from practical experience, while fuzzy inference applies these rules by leveraging expert knowledge or empirical data.
-Specifically, when GU, GT, and NT are all low, the system should switch to a larger model to increase utilization and enhance inference performance, since low utilization reflects untapped computational capacity.
-Conversely, when all three quantities are high, the system should switch to a smaller model to reduce thermal stress and mitigate the risk of hardware degradation or failure.
-The complete set of fuzzy rules is summarized in Table~\ref{tabel_1}, and the fuzzy rule base is denoted by $R$, as expressed in
+(2) \textbf{Fuzzy Rules and Inference:} Fuzzy rules serve as decision-making heuristics derived from practical experience, while fuzzy inference applies these rules by leveraging expert knowledge or empirical data.
+Specifically, when GU, GT, and NT are all low, the system should switch to a larger model to better utilize computational resources and enhance inference performance, as low utilization reflects underutilized computational capacity and the low temperature also indicates that there is no immediate risk of thermal-induced performance degradation or device failure.
+Conversely, when all three quantities are high, the system should switch to a smaller-scale model to reduce thermal stress and mitigate the risk of hardware degradation or failure thermal throttling.
+The complete set of fuzzy rules is summarized in Table~\ref{tabel_1}, and the fuzzy rule base $R$ is expressed as

 where $q_{ri}\in{1,2,\dots ,m_i}$, $c_r\in{1,2,\dots ,l_i}$, and $p$ denotes the number of input variables.
-For each rule, a T-norm operator is employed to aggregate the antecedent conditions and determine the corresponding firing strength.
+For each rule, a T-norm operator is employed to aggregate the antecedent conditions and determine the corresponding firing strength, i.e.,

 The firing strength $\alpha_r$ of rule $r$ modulates its consequent fuzzy set $B^{c_r}$.
-By applying an $min$ operator, the output fuzzy set $B_r^\prime$ induced by this rule is
+By applying an $\min$ operator, the output fuzzy set $B_r^\prime$ induced by this rule is